kcp18/WeatherApp_1/README.md

 Java and JavaFX in Netbeans Platform

-The use of API from www.wunderground.com
+The use of API from www.wunderground.com in JSON format

 ## Requirement: